From the KnowledgeBase

 - Faculty, researchers, and graduate students interested in publishing individual professional web pages (i.e. an online C.V.) can request a site in Princeton's installation of OpenScholar, an open-source product that is powered by Drupal.
 Please request a site using your Princeton email credentials at the OpenScholar home page.

-The recommended software to create University departmental and organization websites is the Roxen WCMS.
-Roxen is supported by the OIT Web Development Services Group which provides training as well as contract design and development services.
-Departments who desire a basic template-based site can obtain a site free of charge, or a contracted design and development service at a rate of $50 per hour.
-For more information see: KB Solution 9946 ( the use of Drupal is discussed as a Tier Three custom site).
+The recommended software to create University departmental and organization websites is the Drupal Content Management System.
+Drupal is supported by the OIT Web Development Services Group which provides training as well as contract design and development services.
+Departments who desire a basic template-based site can obtain a site free of charge, or a contracted design and development service at a rate of $100 per hour.
 The core Princeton University website and its associated pages is managed by the Office of Communications using Roxen; they should be contacted if you have any comments or questions.

 cPanel for departmental Web application development